pitymaia/angularcrumbtrail/README.md

     <div angular-crumbtrail template="false" separator="|"></div>

 # How to use
-All you need is to populate a $rootScope list named angularbreadcrumbsdata with objects for your trail steps containing a label and a URL for each trail step.
+All you need is to populate a $rootScope list named angularBreadcrumbData with objects for your trail steps containing a label and a URL for each trail step.

 Just do like this:

-    $rootScope.angularbreadcrumbsdata = [
+    $rootScope.angularBreadcrumbData = [
         {label: 'Home', url: '#/someUrl'},
         {label: 'Info', url: ''},
     ];